ministryofjustice/security-guidance/policies/privileged-user-backups-removable-media-and-incident-management-guide.md

 ## Incident management & response

 Privileged users play a front-line role in detecting and responding to incidents.
-To ensure that they are prepared to respond to any incidents, privileged users must follow the points below.
+To ensure that they are prepared to respond to any incidents, privileged users should:

-- If privileged users identify a suspected or known security breach through their regular system monitoring they must report it immediately to the System Manager, the Risk Advisor (part of the Cyber Assistance Team) and the MoJ's Technology Service Desk for any incidents involving technology.
-Incidents will then be escalated to the Operational Security Team (OST).
-For non-technology incidents, where security issues not related to IT have been identified, contact the MoJ Group Security Team, contact information given below.
-Security breaches can include personnel, hardware, software, communications, data and information or physical security breaches.
-See the [Incident Management Policy and Guide](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/incident-management-plan-and-process-guide/) for further details.
-- Privileged users must know and be able to implement the incident management plans and processes required for their systems.
+- know and be able to implement the incident management plans and processes required for their systems.
 For instance, within HMPPS, privileged users should know that the HMPPS Incident Management function operates within the HMPPS Infosec and Service Team and when they are to be contacted.
-- Any system-specific incident management controls must align with the [MoJ's IT Disaster Recovery Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-disaster-recovery-policy/) and the [Incident Management Policy and Guide](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/incident-management-plan-and-process-guide/).
+- ensure that any system-specific incident management controls must align with the [MoJ's IT Disaster Recovery Policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-disaster-recovery-policy/) and the [Incident Management Policy and Guide](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/incident-management-plan-and-process-guide/).

 ## Contact details

 - Contact the Technology Service Desk to report a suspected IT incident: Telephone: 0800 917 5148.
 - Contact the MoJ Security Team for further advice and to report other security incidents: [Security@justice.gov.uk](mailto:Security@justice.gov.uk)
-- Contact the MoJ Group Security Team to report non-technology incidents - [mailto:mojgroupsecurity@justice.gov.uk](mojgroupsecurity@justice.gov.uk)